nepada/texy-nette/README.md

     texy: Nepada\Bridges\TexyDI\TexyExtension
 ```

-This extension relies on [nepada/template-factory](https://github.com/nepada/template-factory) - make sure you've enabled it as well.

 Usage
 -----

 ### Configuration

-This extension contains simple Texy factory that only creates new instance of `Texy\Texy` and sets output mode to `HTML5`.
+This extension contains simple Texy factory that only creates new instance of `Texy\Texy`.

 Usually you will want to define your own factory by implementing `Nepada\Texy\TexyFactory`, often more than one.